R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

     :param SQInteger stackpos: stack position of the object
     :returns: an ``SQRESULT`` that indicates whether or not the access was successful.

+    pops a key from the stack and performs a get operation on the object at the position idx in the stack; and pushes the result in the stack.

 Stack Infos
 -----------